Get a quote

 Monthly premiums and deductibles have an inverse relationship: the higher you’re willing to pay by the month, the lower your deductible.
 Some homeowners may opt for the opposite, preferring a lower monthly premium for a higher deductible.

-Though lower premiums will save homeowners money in the short-term, keep in mind that in the event of an accident, you end up paying more money upfront before the insurance company will step in.
+Though lower premiums will save homeowners money in the short-term, keep in mind that in the event of a covered claim, you end up paying more money upfront before the insurance company will step in.
 A good rule of thumb is to never choose a policy that has a deductible higher than you can pay on short notice.

 Your risk management